datacraft-dsc/starfish-py/README.md

 ## Documentation

 1. Build Sphinx documentation

     To build the Syphinx auto documentation, you need to do the following:
     ```bash
     make docs
     ```

-The [documentation](https://shrimp.octet.services/starfish) for this repo is on the starfish doc site [shrimp server](https://shrimp.octet.services).
+The [documentation](https://dex-company.github.io/starfish-py) for this repo.

 ## Testing